-Theorem 5.1 states that the decision procedure is sound and complete for regex emptiness, but does not discuss its complexity.
+Complexity.
+Theorem 5.2 states that the decision procedure is sound and complete for regex emptiness, but does not discuss its complexity.
 In the worst case, complexity relates to the number of regexes in the space of all derivatives (recursively) of a regex.
 Studying this is a primary motivation for why we develop a theory of automata corresponding to symbolic extended regexes in Section 7.
-In particular, we give a complexity bound for the common case in practice of regexes in $\mathbb{B}(RE)$ in Theorem 7.4: for this case, we show that the number of states in an SBFA is linear.
+In particular, we give a complexity bound for the common case in practice of regexes in $\mathbb{B}(RE)$ in Theorem 7.3: for this class, that the number of states in an SBFA is linear.
 As leaves in the DNF $\delta^{\text{DNF}}(r)$ correspond to conjunctions of states in $\mathbb{B}(RE)$, this implies exponential worst-case complexity for the decision procedure here, for $\mathbb{B}(RE)$.
-For general extended regexes, nonemptiness is known to be non-elementary [44], so we can only hope for concrete complexity bounds in practical subclasses.
+For extended regexes, nonemptiness is known to be non-elementary [62], so we can only hope for concrete complexity bounds in practical subclasses.